phalcon/awesome-phalcon/README.md

 *List of i18n and l10n libraries and services.*

 * [Phalcon Translate Service](https://github.com/stanislav-web/phalcon-translate) - Phalcon Translate Service.
 Simple way to translate your custom part of templates
-* [xgettext-template](https://github.com/gmarty/xgettext) - Extracts translatable strings from template source.
-Identical to [xgettext](http://www.gnu.org/software/gettext/manual/gettext.html#xgettext-Invocation) but for template languages.
-* [gettext-volt](https://github.com/perchlayer/gettext-volt) - Volt language parser for xgettext-template.
+* [xgettext-template](https://github.com/gmarty/xgettext) - Extract gettext messages from Volt templates using a command line program that is identical to the [xgettext invocation](http://www.gnu.org/software/gettext/manual/gettext.html#xgettext-Invocation).

 ## Integration